New design features wider aisles, expanded selections and new opportunities to save

 Grand Re-opening Activities Include Support for Local Organizations

 The grand re-opening celebration is scheduled for Friday, Sept.
 24, and will begin with a ribbon-cutting ceremony at 8 a.m.
-During the ceremony, store associates will present approximately $3,000 in grants from the Walmart Foundation to local organizations, including:
+During the ceremony, store associates will present approximately $4,000 in grants from the Walmart Foundation to these local organizations:

 Walmart and the Walmart Foundation have committed $2 billion to U.S. hunger relief efforts through 2015.
 The Fighting Hunger Together campaign will also engage Walmart customers and associates in the fight against hunger.
 More information can be found at walmart.com/fightinghunger.